opencitations/oc_download/README.md

 The application supports the following command line arguments:

-- `--sync-static`: Synchronize static files at startup and enable periodic sync (every 30 minutes)
+- `--sync-static`: Synchronize static files at startup
 - `--port PORT`: Specify the port to run the application on (default: 8080)

 ### Production Deployment (Docker)